devisions/savINGs/savings-vx/README.md

 ### Usage

-There is a basic UI available in /: `http://localhost:8888`.
+There is a basic UI available at `http://localhost:8888`.

-The following features exposed as API operations that can be called directly:
+The following capabilities are exposed as API operations:

 - get a savings account by owner id
     - example for owner id of 1 (that has a savings account):